Updated: Aug 29

 Are you able to visit new vendor premises to verify the scale of their operations?

-Are you satisfied that the vendor's management can protect your organisation from child labour and modern slavery risk in their supply chain?
+Are you satisfied that the vendor's management take action to protect your organisation from child labour and modern slavery risk in their supply chain?

 Can you verify a vendor’s financial security and their ability to complete the contract?